PelicanPlatform/pelicanfs/README.md

 ## Overview

-PelicanFS is a file system interface (fsspec) for the Pelican Platform.
+PelicanFS is a filesystem specification (fsspec) implementation for the Pelican Platform.
 It provides a Python interface to interact with Pelican federations, allowing you to read, write, and manage objects across distributed object storage systems.

-For more information about Pelican, see our [main website](https://pelicanplatform.org) or [GitHub page](https://github.com/PelicanPlatform/pelican).
+For more information about Pelican, see our [main website](https://pelicanplatform.org), [documentation](https://docs.pelicanplatform.org), or [GitHub page](https://github.com/PelicanPlatform/pelican).
 For more information about fsspec, visit the [filesystem-spec](https://filesystem-spec.readthedocs.io/en/latest/index.html) page.

 For comprehensive tutorials and real-world examples using PelicanFS with geoscience datasets, see the [Project Pythia OSDF Cookbook](https://projectpythia.org/osdf-cookbook/).

 **Note on Terminology:**
 - In URL terminology, `pelican://` and `osdf://` are properly called **schemes**.
 While fsspec refers to these as "protocols," we use the term "scheme" throughout this documentation for technical accuracy.
-- Pelican is an **object storage** system.
-Remote items are called **objects** (analogous to files) and **collections** (analogous to directories), not files and directories.
+- Pelican works with **objects** (analogous to files) and **collections** (analogous to directories), not files and directories.
+Unlike traditional files, Pelican objects are immutable—once created, their content should not change without renaming, as cached copies won't automatically update.
+Objects also lack filesystem-specific metadata like permissions or modification timestamps.
+Collections are organized using namespace prefixes that function hierarchically, similar to directory structures.
+For more details, see the [Pelican core concepts documentation](https://docs.pelicanplatform.org/about-pelican/core-concepts).

 ## Features

 - **Read Operations**: List, read, and search for objects across Pelican namespaces
-- **Write Operations**: Upload objects to Pelican origins with proper authorization
+- **Write Operations**: Upload objects to Pelican Origins with proper authorization
 - **Smart Caching**: Automatic cache selection and fallback for optimal performance
 - **Token Management**: Automatic token discovery and validation for authorized operations
 - **Scheme Support**: Works with both `pelican://` and `osdf://` URL schemes